catseye/Chrysoberyl/README.markdown

 may or may not be in a distribution; a distribution may contain multiple implementations.
 Only one implementation can be the reference implementation for a language.

+A distribution has releases and, often, can be checked out of some version control system, and, often, has a place to report bugs.
+An implementation, by itself, has none of those things (at least not in a structured way -- it might simply be a page on a wiki somewhere.)

 Any tool which understands a language may be considered an implementation: an interpreter, a compiler, a parser, a static analyzer, a pretty-printer,